juanmarinmo/iPlant/README.md

 ![iPlant logo](https://raw.githubusercontent.com/juanmarinmo/iPlant/master/assets/proyecto.png)

-# iPLANT
+# iPlant

 Development of an IoT solution to keep track of the plants needs and to discover their contribution in the improvement of air quality in one's home.

 ## Required Materials

-1. ESP32 Programmable board (Microprocessor/Master)
+1. ESP32 Programmable board (Microcontroller/Master)
 2. Raspberry PI (Server)
 3. FPGA (Slave)
 4. Sensor array